 - The Operations & Analysis Unit (OAU) collects intelligence and crime information from participating law enforcement agencies via the Special Victims Bureau Clearinghouse (SVBCH) and enters it into a common database to aid detectives in their investigations.
 The SVBCH also provides analytical and statistical reports used for the tracking of sex offenses.
 In addition, the OAU is responsible for maintaining all of the Bureau’s official records.

 - Lauren Book Child Safety Ordinance

 - Adam Walsh Child Protection and Safety Act Registration Obligations

 - Parents For Megan's Law and The Crime Victims Center

-Click under one of the following hyperlinks to report the incident by Email.
-Your tips and other information will be strictly confidential.
+Click on one of the following hyperlinks to report the incident by Email.
+Your tips and other information will remain strictly confidential.

 Special Victims Help

 The above number is